Sculpting in Time

-Sculpting in Time (Russian "Запечатлённое время", literally "Captured Time") is a book by Russian filmmaker Andrei Tarkovsky about art and cinema in general, and his own films in particular.
-It was originally published in 1985 in German shortly before the author's death, and published in English in 1987, translated by Kitty Hunter-Blair.
-The title refers to Tarkovsky's own name for his style of filmmaking.
+Sculpting in Time (Запечатлённое время) is a film theory book by Russian filmmaker Andrei Tarkovsky about art and cinema in general, particularly his own films.
+It was originally published in German in 1985, then Italian in 1986, and English in 1987.
+The title refers to the name he gave his own style of filmmaking.

 Synopsis

-The book's main statement about the nature of cinema is summarized in the statement, "The dominant, all-powerful factor of the film image is rhythm, expressing the course of time within the frame."
-It contains a great deal of poetry written by the filmmaker's father Arseny Alexandrovich Tarkovsky along with a fair amount of Tarkovsky's personal writings on his life and work, lectures and discussions during making of Andrei Rublev with a film history student named Olga Surkova, who later became a professional critic and helped in writing of this book.

-The book has commentary on each of his 7 major feature films, and his complex relationship with the Soviet Union.
-The final chapter, a discussion of his film The Sacrifice, was dictated in the last weeks of his life.
+The book's main statement about the nature of cinema is summarized in its claim that "the dominant, all-powerful factor of the film image is rhythm, expressing the course of time within the frame".
+It contains a great deal of poetry written by Tarkovsky's father Arseny and some of Tarkovsky's personal writings on his own life and work, as well as lectures and discussions Tarkovsky had with film history student Olga Surkova during the making of his film Andrei Rublev.
+Surkova later became a professional critic and assisted Tarkovsky with writing Sculpting in Time, for which he cited her as an inspiration.
+The book has commentary on each of Tarkovsky's seven major feature films and his complex relationship with the Soviet Union.
+The final chapter, a discussion of his film The Sacrifice, was written during the last weeks of his life.

-Origin of the book
+Background

-Tarkovsky decided to write this book in part to explain, or give insight, to his puzzled audience on the nature of his films.
-In the Introduction of his book, he cites many letters he received throughout the years, both of appraisal and discouragement.
-The letters, regardless of their nature, seemed to agree on one thing: the people did not understand what was going on in the film.
-This book, as Tarkovsky explains, is a response to the questions of an audience that is willing to dialogue with him.
-Tarkovsky has also cited film critic Olga Surkova as an inspiration for the creation of the book and that discussions with her greatly influenced the work's content.
+Tarkovsky wrote Sculpting in Time partially to explain and give insight on the nature of his films, which often puzzled audiences.
+In the book's introduction, he cites many letters he received throughout his career, both of praise and discouragement; the letters, whether positive or negative, all seemed to agree that viewers did not understand what was happening in his films.
+The book, as Tarkovsky explained, was a response to the questions of an audience willing to open a dialogue with him.

 Reception

-Critical reception for Sculpting in Time has been positive, with the Slavic Review praising the book's translation, content, and layout.
-Eric David praised the book, calling it one of the “greatest books on filmmaking written by a director”.
-Writing for the Sunday Times', Ian Christie stated that he acknowledges that the book accomplishes Tarkovsky’s purpose, which was to give insight into his creative process and to explain to his audience the logic behind his films.
+Critical reception for Sculpting in Time was positive, with the Slavic Review praising its translation, content, and layout.
+Eric David called it "one of the greatest books on filmmaking written by a director".
+Writing for The Sunday Times, film scholar Ian Christie acknowledged that the book accomplished Tarkovsky's goals of giving insight into his creative process and explaining the logic behind his films.